Vivian Ikechukwu

-Vivian Obianujunwa Ikechukwu (born 10 July 1997) is a Nigerian professional footballer who plays as a forward for Liga MX Femenil club Cruz Azul and the Nigeria women's national team.
+Vivian Obianujunwa Ikechukwu (born 10 July 1997) is a Nigerian professional footballer who plays as a forward for Liga MX Femenil club Santos Laguna and the Nigeria women's national team.

 Club career

 Ikechukwu is 1.68 m tall and plays in the forward position.

 She began her professional career with Abia Angels F.C. in the NWFL Premiership.

 Rivers Angels

 In 2018, Ikechukwu transferred to the Port Harcourt club Rivers Angels F.C. playing in the top-level league NWFL Premiership.
-She won the 2018 Women’s Aiteo Cup held in Yenagoa.
+She won the 2018 Women's Aiteo Cup held in Yenagoa.
 Her team became league champion in 2019, and 2020–21 seasons.
 She played at the 2021 CAF Women's Champions League in Cairo, Egypt, and scored two goals.
 In February 2022, she was named Player of the Month of the NWPL.

 Gintra Universitetas

 In March 2022, Ikechukwu went to Lithuania, and joined the A Lyga club FC Gintra Universitetas.
 She played at the 2022–23 UEFA Women's Champions League.
 She scored 14 goals in 19 matches played.
 Her one-year contract expired in December 2022.